 COVID-19 and Access to Mental Health Tools and Information

-As a reminder, for all in-person appointments, please keep it if you are symptom-free and not required to self-isolate for any reason.
-If you are isolating and feeling well enough to participate, virtual care is a great way to connect with care and support.
+As a reminder, please attend your in-person appointment if you are not experiencing symptoms and are not required to self-isolate for any reason.
+If you are required to self-isolate or are experiencing mild symptoms, and are feeling well enough to participate, please contact your health care provider to have your appointment take place over virtual care.

-As we begin to increase our in-person supports and services, including group treatment, our Mental Health and Addictions staff and clinics will follow current Public Health COVID-19 guidelines.
-As a reminder, wearing a mask is a requirement when attending your in-person appointment with Mental Health and Addictions.
+Our Mental Health and Addictions Program staff and clinics continue to follow current Public Health COVID-19 guidelines.
+As a reminder, wearing a mask is a requirement when attending your in-person appointment with Mental Health and Addictions Program.
 We ask that you wear a mask to help protect yourself, and to help protect staff as maintaining physical distance can sometimes be difficult.

 We want to remind you to please continue to provide us with notice of cancellations whenever possible.
 If you provide us with sufficient notice to cancel, we're able to offer your space to someone else.

-It is our hope that we can continue to keep you safe, and keep our mental health and addictions staff healthy and safe so they can remain available to provide care and support during this time.
+It is our hope that we can continue to keep you safe, and keep our Mental Health and Addictions Program staff healthy and safe so they can remain available to provide care and support during this time.
 Thank you, and stay well.

 For information from Nova Scotia Health about COVID-19, including news, resources and visitor restrictions, visit http://www.nshealth.ca/coronavirus